-The city is rather uniquely surrounded by water – as well as being a seaside city with nice beaches, the centre of town sits in front of two large salt-water lakes known as Las Salinas.
+The city is rather unusually surrounded by water: as well as being a seaside city with attractive beaches, the town centre sits in front of two large salt-water lakes known as Las Salinas.

 This quirk of geography provides Torrevieja with a pleasant microclimate.

-The city is very fast growing, but remains more relaxed than many resort towns – this is simply a quiet and tranquil place that is perfect for a family holiday.
+The city is fast-growing, but remains more relaxed than many resort towns – a tranquil place that is ideal for a family holiday.

-Here are some of the best things to do during your stay here.
+Here are some of the best activities to enjoy during your stay in Torrevieja…

 Museum of Sea and Salt

-Torrevieja has an excellent range of museums, making it perfect for people interested in learning about the culture and history both of the city and the region.
-If you’ve only got time for one during your stay it’s probably worth learning about the city’s most iconic feature, Les Salines – the two salt lakes surrounding the town.
+Torrevieja has an excellent range of museums, brilliant for those who are interested in learning about the culture and history of both the city and the region.
+If you have limited time during your stay it’s probably best to focus on finding out more about the city’s most iconic feature, Las Salinas – the two salt-water lakes.

-It does tend to get quite crowded during the summer, so if you’re travelling at peak times, you may need to arrive early to allocate yourself a spot on the sand.
+It does tend to become quite crowded during the summer, so if you are travelling at peak times you might need to arrive early to secure yourself a spot on the sand.

-If you can’t find space at La Cura there are other options including Los Naufragos, a Blue Flag beach that’s popular with families, and Playa de los Locos a little way up the coast.
+If you can’t find space at Cura there are other options including Los Náufragos, south of the marina, and Playa de Los Locos a little way up the coast.

 Park of Nations

-Close to the centre of towns you will find the Park of Nations which is dedicated to the other countries of Europe, and even contains a scale map of the continent.
+Close to the town centre you will find the Park of Nations, which is dedicated to the other countries of Europe and has a scale reproduction of the continent.